 2. Paint the pine cones.
 How you much of the cones you paint depends on the look you want.

 I like painting pine cones with a brush rather than spray painting because you have more control over the look.
-Sometimes I just want to tip my pine cones & not heavily coat them.
+Sometimes I just want to tip my pine cones with glitter & not heavily coat them.

 I used different silver glitters to create different effects.
 I have lots of glitters leftover from my Christmas decorating business.

 3. Sprinkle on the glitter while the paint & glue are still wet.
-This is the fun part!
+This is the fun part.
 Sometimes I leave the glitter on for a few minutes to make sure it really adheres.

 Make sure the paint and glue have completely dried before handling the cones.
 I used 1000’s of cones in my years as a decorator and many of them were with me the whole time.
 These cones will last a very long time if stored properly.
 You might have to touch up the glitter in 5 years or so but that’s something I don’t mind doing at all.